Experience Unforgettable Camping in Iceland

 Date:

-With this in mind, we embarked on our recent camping adventure in a luxurious 4×4 camper van—a true dream on wheels.
-Equipped with heating, a refrigerator, a gas stove, USB ports with self-charging batteries, running water, and ample storage for all our needs—think multiple cases of lopapeysur, art supplies galore, and a hearty stock of Bríó beer.
+With that cheerful thought in mind, we did this trip properly: a luxurious 4×4 camper van with heating, a refrigerator, a gas stove, USB ports with self-charging batteries, running water, and enough storage for multiple cases of lopapeysur, a serious quantity of art supplies, and a hearty stock of Bríó beer.

 “Our sites varied dramatically, from lavish camping resorts to a lonely patch of grass marked by a solitary, neglected toilet.”

-Most camping sites in Iceland charge between 1,000 and 2,000 ISK per person, with additional fees for washing machines, electricity, and other amenities.
-While our nightly destination was generally decided, our scouting of various sites in each region focused on vibing out good atmospheres and first-rate facilities.
-Our criteria?
-Soft grass over gravel, privacy among plots, clean and heated toilet blocks, and, of course, a stunning view.
-Extra points if the site offered hiking, laundry facilities, or a place to grab a bite.
+Most camping sites in Iceland charge between 1,000 and 2,000 ISK per person, with extra fees for washing machines, electricity, and other amenities.
+We had a rough destination each night but spent time scouting sites in each region for atmosphere and facilities.
+Our checklist: soft grass over gravel, privacy between plots, clean and heated toilet blocks, and a decent view.
+Bonus points for hiking trails, laundry, or somewhere to eat.

 Wild West